Inthemix

-inthemix (styled as inthemix.com.au) was an Australian online publication focused on electronic dance music, club culture, and related news, reviews, and photography.
-It was established in 1999 and became a leading online hub for the Australian dance-music community during the 2000s and 2010s.
+inthemix (styled as inthemix.com.au) was an Australian online publication and social community focused on electronic dance music, club culture, and related industry news.
+Established in 1999, it served as the primary central hub for the Australian dance music community for nearly two decades before its closure in 2018.
+The publication was the foundation for the publishing house Sound Alliance, which later rebranded as Junkee Media and was acquired by oOh!media.